 The Redbird Scholar is a biannual publication focused on research and creative expression at Illinois State University.
 The magazine promotes the scholarly activities of Illinois State’s faculty experts, students, and staff, and highlights the private and public grants that support their work.

 The Redbird Scholar publishes print editions in September and March, and the content is published online at IllinoisState.edu/RedbirdScholar.
-Print copies are available at several locations on campus: near the entrances to DeGarmo Hall, Hovey Hall, Milner Library, Schroeder Hall, Stevenson Hall, the Student Fitness Center, and Turner Hall; at the front desks in the Alumni Center and the residence halls; and next to the InfoCentre in the Bone Student Center.
+Print copies are available at several locations on campus: near the entrances to DeGarmo Hall, Hovey Hall, Milner Library, Schroeder Hall, Stevenson Hall, the Student Fitness Center, and Turner Hall; at the front desks in the Alumni Center and the residence halls; and on the first floor of the Bone Student Center.
 Off campus, the magazine can be found at Bloomington and Normal public libraries.

 Your feedback is welcome.
 Send letters to the editor, comments, suggestions, story ideas, Ask a Redbird Scholar questions, and Redbird media submissions to Redbird Scholar Editor-in-Chief Kevin Bersett at kdberse@IllinoisState.edu or by mail to Campus Box 3420, Normal, Il, 61790-3420.
 Bersett can also be reached by phone at (309) 438-4329 and through Twitter at @ISUResearch.

 Material may be reprinted with prior approval, provided no commercial endorsement is implied and credit is given to the author, to Illinois State University, and to the Redbird Scholar.